ctnava/rxtechnotes/3_healthcare_coverage.md

 The ***Social Security Act Amendments (1965)*** created the Medicare and Medicaid programs:

-- **Medicaid**: A joint federal-state program providing health coverage to low-income individuals.
+- **Medicaid**: A joint federal-state program providing health coverage to low-income individuals; operating as HMOs.
-- **Medicare**: A federal health insurance program for people aged 65+, individuals with certain disabilities, and patients with End-Stage Renal Disease (ESRD).
+- **Medicare**: A federal health insurance program for people aged 65+, individuals with certain disabilities, and patients with End-Stage Renal Disease (ESRD); operating as HMOs unless the customer elects to enroll in Medicare Part C.

 These programs laid the foundation for future pharmacy regulations that affect how medications are dispensed and monitored, especially for public health insurance recipients.